Flood alert is issued as Storm Franklin batters Portsmouth's coastline

 Winds of almost 60mph have already been recorded today, with waves blasting over the sea defences and crashing onto Clarence Esplanade.

-Elsewhere, a flood alert has been issued for Thorney Island to Bracklesham Bay, for the high tide at 2.15am on Monday.
+A flood alert was issued for Thorney Island to Bracklesham Bay, for the high tide at 2.15am on Monday.

 In a statement, the government said: ‘Large waves since Storm Eunice have moved some shingle from the beaches between Bracklesham and Medmerry.